Spartans W.F.C.

-Spartans Football Club Women's and Girl's is a women's football team that plays in the Scottish Women's Premier League, the top division of football in Scotland.
+Spartans Football Club Women's and Girl's is a women's football team that plays in the SWPL 2, the second tier of football in Scotland.
 Spartans F.C.
 Women is part of Spartans F.C. in North Edinburgh and play and train at the club's training facilities.

 History

 Founded in 1985, the club was known as Hailes United, Edinburgh Star, Tynecastle, Bonnyrigg Rose and Whitehill Welfare over the first twenty years of its existence.
 While operating as Whitehill Welfare the club was promoted to the Scottish Women's Premier League in 2004.
 After two seasons as Edinburgh Ladies in 2006–07 and 2007–08, the club came under the auspices of East of Scotland Football League club Spartans F.C. in 2008 and adopted their current name.

 Having won the Scottish Women's Premier League Cup as Edinburgh Ladies in 2006–07, Spartans lost a further five League Cup finals in 2008–09, 2010, 2011, 2012 and 2013 as well as the final of the 2014 Scottish Women's Cup, all by heavy margins and at the hands of Glasgow City on four of the six occasions.
 They finished as Premier League runners-up behind Glasgow City in 2008–09 and 2011.

 The club's 21-year spell in the top division ended in the 2024–25 season when they finished 10th of 12 teams, with three relegated as the league was restructed.